proprefenetre/julius/README.md

 everybody knows about it.
 No more worrying about lost keys!

 # TO DO
+- fix `shift`
-- print usage when used without arguments
+- [x] print usage when used without arguments
-- accept input without flags or command line flags
+- ~accept input without flags or command line flags~
-- remove ">" in front of output
+- [x] remove ">" in front of output
-- add subcommands: 'e' for 'encrypt', 'd' for 'decrypt'
+- ~add subcommands: 'e' for 'encrypt', 'd' for 'decrypt'~

 # Usage